 Through this course, you will have the opportunity to develop a key skill which will increase your ability to understand and interact positively with people from different cultural backgrounds.

-The course includes a 11-minute video lecture as well as two fun exercises, which will provide you with the immediate opportunity to practice the concepts introduced in the lecture.
+The course includes a several short videos as well as two fun exercises, which will provide you with the immediate opportunity to practice the concepts introduced in the lecture.
 It also includes one final exercise which you can begin to use right away in everyday life.

 The entire class can be completed in about one hour.